-Take a look at our other sections above for even more great things to do with your children such as zoo lates and the Beating Retreat.
+Take a look at our other sections above for even more great things to do with your children such as going to the Royal Ascot Horse Race or attending the Beating Retreat.

 For even more great ideas, take a look at our full post about visiting London with kids.

 Now that the sun is coming out, Harry Potter fans might want to take this opportunity to see several notable filming locations from the Harry Potter movies.

 We offer a pay-what-you-wish Harry Potter walking tour that covers a variety of sites including Diagon Alley, the Ministry of Magic Visitor’s Entrance, the Muggle Prime Minister’s office and more.